-- If you have your own policy, make sure your insurance policy reflects where you live and where you garage the vehicle.
-Address may be a variable that insurance companies use to price policies, plus having it updated makes submitting claims more efficient.
+- If you have your own policy, make sure your insurance policy reflects where you live and where you park the vehicle.
+Your address may be a variable that insurance companies use to price policies, plus having it updated makes submitting claims more efficient.

 - If you do not take the car to school, your parents can update the policy to reflect the change in how often the vehicle is being driven and how far.
 It might even lower car insurance premium since you’re driving less.
 Many insurance companies refer to this as a distant student discount and require that the college student attends school at least 100 miles away from home.

 - Check the limits on collision, comprehensive and liability coverages.
-Colleges are densely populated with limited-experience drivers.
+Colleges are densely populated with inexperienced, new drivers.
 Thus, accidents are more likely to happen.
 Checking your coverages in these areas will help ensure that you have the appropriate coverage if an accident occurs.

 - Theft of vehicles and personal items from within vehicles is more common on and near college campuses.
 Be sure to avoid leaving valuables in vehicles parked around campus.
 And, of course, always lock your vehicle.

-Unfortunately, there is no one absolute cheapest car insurance for college students.
+Unfortunately, there is no one absolute cheapest insurance company for college students and drivers under 25.
 However, there is a simple solution: shop around.
 Every insurance company doesn’t calculate risk the same way, which means prices are different from company to company.
 Do your homework and get multiple quotes.
 But who’s got time for that?
 We can help you expedite your search with a single form that will give you multiple quotes at once.
-You can compare prices side by side, lock-in your best option, buy and be done.
+You can compare prices side by side, lock-in your best rate, buy and be done.

-Recent college grads will often have several insurance policies such as auto, renters and perhaps life insurance.
-One way to get cheap car insurance for college graduates is to bundle these policies.
+You may have several insurance policies such as auto, renters and perhaps life insurance.
+One way to find the cheapest auto insurance policy is to bundle these policies.
 Bundling is when you buy multiple types of insurance together from the same insurance company.
-Not only might bundling decrease your auto insurance premium, but the premium for your other insurance products as well.
-Plus, it’s one less bill to worry about.
+It could not only decrease your auto insurance premium but the premium for your other insurance products as well.
+Leaving you one less bill to worry about.

-Not many college grads run out and buy a new car immediately after commencement.
+As a recent college graduate, you may not be in the position to run out and buy a new car.
 Some get a new car from mom and dad, but not many.
 If you plan on driving your current car for a few years more, take a closer look at the coverage levels.
 If the car has a few scratches and dings, it might be worth raising the deductible or dropping comprehensive coverage.

 Be careful though, because while you can save money by changing coverage levels and deductibles, you can also get yourself into a tight spot if you don’t have money put aside to deal with any issues that might arise.

-The only way to get the best car insurance for college graduates is to compare prices.
-Age, driving history and your address are all factors insurance companies may consider when they price your policy.
+The only way to get the best car insurance is to compare rates.
+Age, driving record and your address are all factors insurance companies may consider when they price your policy.
 All of these factors are also currently in flux as a recent college grad, especially if you are moving out of state.

-We make comparing car insurance for college students and recent grads easy.
-Enter your details once and we’ll show you the best options we have!
+We make finding cheap car insurance easy for both college students and new drivers under 25.
+Enter your details once and we’ll show you some of the best options out there!